sal-openlab/datafusion-server/doc/website/content/en/session-context/operation.md

 ## Delete A Existing Session Context

-To delete a session context, send a request to the `/session/:id` endpoint by method `DELETE`.
+To delete a session context, send a request to the `/session/:id` endpoint by the `DELETE` method.

 ```shell
 curl -X DELETE http://127.0.0.1:4000/session/281b509a-bc80-4afa-8b06-181d191c555b